Skip to content

 Software

-This course will be using Altair and D3.js and contain an assignment on each.
+This course will be using Altair and D3.js for instruction and assignments.

 • Altair